Tomáš Kaberle: Later years

-On February 18, 2011, in a well-publicized trade, Kaberle was traded to the Boston Bruins in exchange for prospect Joe Colborne, Boston's first-round draft pick in 2011 and a second-round pick in 2012, conditional upon the Bruins reaching the 2011 Stanley Cup Finals or re-signing Kaberle.
+On February 18, 2011, in a well-publicized trade, Kaberle was traded to the Boston Bruins in exchange for prospect Joe Colborne, Boston's first-round draft pick in 2011 and a second-round pick in 2012, conditional upon the Bruins reaching the 2011 Stanley Cup Final or re-signing Kaberle.
 He ultimately won the Stanley Cup with the Bruins on June 15, 2011, prevailing over the Vancouver Canucks.

 On July 5, 2011, Kaberle signed a three-year, $12.75 million with the Carolina Hurricanes.
 He played in 29 games for the Hurricanes, registering nine assists and a plus-minus rating of –12.
 On December 9, 2011, Kaberle, in only the first year of his contract, was traded to the Montreal Canadiens in exchange for Jaroslav Špaček.
 He recorded two assists in his first game in a Canadiens uniform, a 2–1 victory over the New Jersey Devils.

 Kaberle returned to his native Czech Republic to play for HC Kladno during the 2012–13 lockout.
 After playing ten games in the Czech Extraliga, he decided to cease playing and spend more time with his family on October 25, 2012.
 However, having returned for the shortened 2012-13 season, Kaberle was primarily a healthy scratch amongst the resurgent Canadiens blueline.
 On March 30, 2013, he was placed on waivers by the team, going unclaimed by any NHL club.
 He finished the season appearing in a career-low ten games for three points.

 On June 28, 2013, Kaberle was given a compliance buyout by the Canadiens to be released as a free agent.

 In September 2013, Kaberle signed a one-year contract to return with his hometown club, HC Kladno.

 In September 2014, Kaberle was invited to attend the New Jersey Devils training camp for the 2014–15 season on an unsigned tryout basis, where he was later released.

-On September 22, 2016, it was announced by HC Kladno that Kaberle has officially retired from professional hockey.
+On September 22, 2016, it was announced by HC Kladno that Kaberle had officially retired from professional hockey.